 In Tillie Olsen's working class novel Yonnondio, the character Anna takes her children out, "looking for empty lots where dandelions grew," so they may harvest dandelion greens.
 It is here—foraging for food in Omaha, Nebraska—that we see a glimpse into Anna's rural past.
 The knowledge she has gained from her rural life allows her to supplement her family's needs when they could not afford to buy fresh food in an urban environment.
 Yonnondio is not unique in chronicling migration to the city for work; there are other novels about poor people with a rural knowledge base living in an intolerable urban culture.
 In these stories, what is lost or gained when one migrates or immigrates from the agrarian lifestyle to the urban?

 Survey for Approaches to Teaching the Works of Octavia E. Butler

 This survey is designed to gather information about instructors' methods and materials for teaching the works of Octavia E. Butler, for the purpose of developing a new volume on the topic in the MLA series Approaches to Teaching World Literature.
 Respondents are invited to answer the questions related to their teaching below.
 They are also encouraged to submit a proposal for a contribution to the volume.
 Proposals and survey responses are due by 1 July 2014, after which the survey will no longer be available online.
 All respondents will be acknowledged in the published volume.

 CALL FOR PAPERS

-New Academia is a refereed journal published quarterly by Interactions Forum.
-The Journal strives to publish research work of high quality related to Literature written in English Language across the World, English language and literary theory.
-The aim of the journal is to give space to scholars and researchers to publish their works.
+SubalternSpeak is a refereed journal published quarterly by Interactions Forum, Pune.
+The Journal strives to publish works of high quality in the area of postcolonial studies.
+The aim of the journal is to give space to scholars and researchers to publish their research articles/papers.